bastion-rs/book/src/ch02-01-initializing-bastion.md

 }
 ```

-As we said in the `Block` section of this chapter you may want to stop the application in an other part of your code.
+As we said in the `Block` section of this chapter you may want to stop the application anywhere in your code.
 Here we will stop our bastion after the execution of `stop_me_now()`.

 ```rs
 use bastion::prelude::*;